Yara-Rules/rules/README.md

 ## CVE_Rules

-In this section you will find Yara Rules specialised toward the identification of specific Common Vulnerabilities and Exposures (CVE)
+In this section you will find Yara Rules specialised toward the identification of specific Common Vulnerabilities and Exposures (CVEs)

 ## Crypto